RonFrancesca/PhraseSound/README.md

 ### Prerequisites

+In order to run the code you need a copy of two files:
+- *mappying.npy*: file containing the words mapping
+- *glove.6B.50d_word2vec.txt*: txt file with words and words dimensions.

+Due to size file limits, these files can be asked to the authors.
+The glove.6B.50d_word2vec.txt can also be downloaded from this link: https://www.kaggle.com/watts2/glove6b50dtxt

 Python and the following modules are necessary to run the notebook correctly: numpy, scipy, gensim, python-osc.

 You can install the modules required simply typing on the terminal the following command: